skip to content

 Paid Sick Leave

 UKRI students are eligible for thirteen weeks of paid sick leave within any twelve-month period.
-You are eligible for paid sick leave from the first funded day of your PhD until the end of your funded period, if you produce medical certification in the same manner as for intermission, and if you have not claimed more than thirteen weeks of paid sick leave in the previous twelve months.
+You are eligible for paid sick leave from the first funded day of your PhD until the end of your funded period.
 You are not eligible for paid sick leave in any unfunded writing up period.

-Note in some circumstances, for example a large number of short periods of medical absence all related to each other due to the same chronic illness, the Student Registry may decide it is more appropriate to give an extension to your registration at the University, rather than medical intermission.
-This should not affect the disbursement of your paid sick leave, or your entitlements under UKRI Terms.
+Note that occasionally (for example a large number of short periods of medical absence all related to each other due to the same chronic illness) the Student Registry may decide it is more appropriate to give an extension to your registration at the University, rather than medical intermission.
+This should not affect the payment of your paid sick leave, or any other entitlements under UKRI Terms.

 Parental Leave